shankerbalan/acsdocs/docs/source/networking/midonet.rst

        <bean id="PublicNetworkGuru" class="com.cloud.network.guru.MidoNetPublicNetworkGuru">

-    **Note**
+.. note::    On the compute host, MidoNet takes advantage of per-traffic type VIF

-    On the compute host, MidoNet takes advantage of per-traffic type VIF driver support in CloudStack KVM.
+    driver support in CloudStack KVM.

     In agent.properties, we set the following to make MidoNet take care